We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 • In the distant African steppe

-• The sea vest frolics.
+• The sea vest is frolicking.

-• Like a big notebook in a ruler!
+• Like a big lined notebook!

-• The giraffe has spots, spots, spots spots everywhere
+• The giraffe has spots, spots, spots, spots everywhere

-• (show body parts)
+• (showing body parts)

 • And the zebra has stripes, there are stripes everywhere